KOBR: As a separate station

 In 1961, Barnett sold KSWS radio to John Burroughs; it became KRSY.
 A second and more powerful KSWS station, this time at 1020 kHz, went on the air in December 1965.
 At the same time, however, the competitive picture for the television station changed.
 In 1956, KSWS-TV had received its first competitor when KAVE-TV channel 6 signed on in Carlsbad as the CBS affiliate for southeastern New Mexico; it became a regional station when the transmitter was moved to a 1200 ft tower near Artesia in the early 1960s.
-In early 1966, KBIM-TV channel 10 signed on in Roswell as the area's new CBS affiliate, broadcasting from a studio in downtown Roswell and over a 1839 ft tower that was just 163 ft short of the tallest mast, the KVLY mast in North Dakota.
+In February 1966, KBIM-TV channel 10 signed on in Roswell as the area's new CBS affiliate, broadcasting from a studio in downtown Roswell and over a 1839 ft tower that was just 163 ft short of the tallest mast, the KTHI-TV mast in North Dakota.
 Almost simultaneously with the debut of KBIM, KAVE was sold and became a satellite of ABC affiliate KMOM-TV in Monahans, Texas (now KWES-TV in Midland).
 With ABC now having a primary affiliate in the area and KBIM becoming the exclusive CBS affiliate for southeastern New Mexico (KSWS retained a secondary affiliation with CBS even after KAVE went on the air), KSWS-TV became an exclusive NBC affiliate.